 Fish Farm, Northern Samar, The Philippines

-I am particularly interested in the political choices that drive decisions concerning both aid project evaluation at the micro level and development measurements at the macro level, as well as expanding micro-level development theory concerning the role and incentives of local actors in development projects.
-To this end, I engage with interdisciplinary literature on development, institutions, organizations, effectiveness studies, and the political economy of evaluation/measurement.
+I have been particularly interested in the political choices that drive decisions concerning both aid project evaluation at the micro level and development measurements at the macro level, as well as expanding micro-level development theory concerning the role and incentives of local actors in development projects.
+To this end, my work has always been informed by interdisciplinary literature on development, institutions, organizations, effectiveness studies, and the political economy of evaluation/measurement.
 I have done field work in the Philippines, Washington D.C., Costa Rica, and Mauritius, as well as public opinion surveys with U.S. and Indian populations.

 Summaries of some projects are given below.
 For my CV, please contact me at jrogla@gmail.com or through the Contact Page.